koayon/awesome-adaptive-computation/README.md

 [pdf](https://arxiv.org/abs/2207.04672),
 [official PyTorch code](https://github.com/facebookresearch/fairseq/tree/nllb)

-> Translation is a natural setting for MoEs since it's clear that most things learned from English to Chinese translation will not be applicable to French to German translation but there are some overlaps in computation that we want for some translation tasks.
+> Translation is a natural setting for MoEs - some but not all of the parameters for English to Chinese translation be relevant in English to French translation as well.
+But using all of the English to Chinese knowledge might confuse the model.
-> So MoE has great inductive biases to allow this model to scale to translation for even extremely low-resource languages.
+> MoE therefore has useful inductive biases to allow this model to use only the relevant parts.
+> Here the researchers show that the MoE approach scales even for extremely low-resource languages.
-> This may be a natural environment for task/document-level rather than token-level routing
+> Translation may be a natural environment for task/document-level rather than token-level routing.

 **Switch Transformers, Google: Fedus et al (2021)** [pdf](https://arxiv.org/pdf/2101.03961.pdf),